Everything You Need to Know About Indian Railway Ticket Reservation

-New Delhi [India], April 13: Passengers planning to travel on Indian Railways trains must reserve seats in advance for various travel classes, except for general/unreserved coaches.
+New Delhi, Apr 14: Passengers planning to travel on Indian Railways trains must reserve seats in advance for various travel classes, except for general/unreserved coaches.
 Reserving railway tickets ensures that passengers can travel on the train and class of their choice, with seats or berths allotted in their name.
 This article provides all the information you need about railway reservations in India.

 Tatkal and Premium Tatkal Ticket Reservation